 Supply chains are intricately connected with a wide range of sectors and activities: economic development, primary production, regional development, and urban planning, to name a few.
 Given the cross-cutting nature of supply chains, the freight and supply chain strategy will need to align with wider government goals, such as the goal of transitioning to a productive, sustainable, and inclusive economy.

 The freight network will also have to support changing industry needs driven by other government or industry-led economic strategies.
-These needs will include various sectors' ongoing industry transformation plans, or the development of a circular economy.
-The strategy will also draw on broader concepts of wellbeing and what contributes to it, as outlined by Te Manatū Waka, Ministry of Transport's Transport Outcomes Framework. and the Treasury's Living Standards Framework.
+These needs will include various sectors' ongoing industry transformation plans, or the development of a circular economy.2 The strategy will also draw on broader concepts of wellbeing and what contributes to it, as outlined in Te Manatū Waka, Ministry of Transport's Transport Outcomes Framework3 and the Treasury's Living Standards Framework.4

-The government's first Emissions Reduction Plan, to be released in May 2022, will outline the immediate steps needed to enable decarbonisation from 2022 to 2025, including in the freight sector.
-The freight and supply chain strategy will need to look further to meeting the goal of net zero by 2050.
-This will include meeting New Zealand's other climate change commitments, such as signing up to MARPOL Annex VI (on preventing air pollution from ships), and the international agreement that 100% of heavy vehicles entering New Zealand by 2040 will be zero emissions.
-The first National Adaptation Plan, to prepare New Zealand for climate change impacts, will also be published this year.
+The Government's first emissions reduction plan, to be released in May 2022, will outline the immediate steps needed to enable decarbonisation from 2022 to 2025, including in the freight sector.
+The freight and supply chain strategy will need to look further to meeting the goal of net zero emissions by 2050.
+This will include meeting New Zealand's other climate change commitments, such as signing up to MARPOL Annex VI (on preventing air pollution from ships), and the international agreement that 30% of new heavy vehicles entering New Zealand will be zero emissions by 2030 and 100% by 2040.
+The first National Adaptation Plan, which responds to the risks identified in the National Climate Change Risk Assessment and helps to prepare New Zealand for climate change impacts, will also be published this year.